Skip to Main Content

 Suggested resources for designing data management plans (DMP) for your research project.

-"The DMP should describe the types of data, samples, physical collections, software, curriculum materials, and other materials to be produced in the course of the project.
-It should then describe the expected types of data to be retained."
+Your data management plan should describe the type of data you expect to be produced during your research project.
+NSF describes this broadly as "the types of data, samples, physical collections, software, curriculum materials, and other materials to be produced in the course of the project."

 Summary